Language and Communication Research Group

 About us

-This current of thought and practice continues today with Discourse Analysis, Conversation Analysis, investigations into Multimodality, Systemic Functional Linguistics, Critical Discourse Analysis, Modelling Systems Theory and other approaches in the study of language and communication.
+This long-standing current of thought and practice continues today with Discourse Analysis, Conversation Analysis, investigations into Multimodality, Systemic Functional Linguistics, Critical Discourse Analysis, Rhetorical Theory, Modelling Systems Theory and other approaches in the study of language and communication.

-Cluster members currently research and publish on topics including prosody, Parliamentary discourse, religion and utopia, narrative, discourses about food and ageing and metaphysics of communication.
+Group members have recently research and published on topics including prosody, Parliamentary discourse, the language of religion and utopia, narrative, discourses about food and ageing, language in environmental humanities, translingualism, dialogue, rhetorical conversation analysis, rhetorical approaches to syntax, philosophy of communication, metacognitive approaches to reading pedagogies and freedom of speech.

-The cluster is also home to the journal Empedocles: European Journal for the Philosophy of Communication, co-home to the journal Social Semiotics and the book series Handbooks of Communication Science, and is closely involved in the Section for the Philosophy of Communication of the European Communication Research and Education Association (ECREA).
+The group is home to the European Journal for the Philosophy of Communication (Empedocles), co-home to the journal Social Semiotics and the book series Handbooks of Communication Science, and is closely involved in the Section for the Philosophy of Communication of the European Communication Research and Education Association (ECREA).
+Group members are on the editorial boards or, and/or have published in journals such as Language and Communication, Language Sciences, Discourse Studies, Futures and many others.

 Language and Communication research seminars

-The Language and Communication research cluster hosts regular research seminars that explore work on language, discourse and communication.
-Literature, creative writing and even film are also considered, taking an inclusive view of the subject area.
-They include research presentations, workshops and reading groups.
+The Language and Communication research group hosts regular research seminars that explore work on language, discourse and communication.
+Literature, creative writing and even film are also considered, representing our inclusive view of the subject area.
+The seminar sessions include research presentations, workshops and reading groups.

-In previous years we explored Monsters in Popular Cultural Texts (from witches and vampires, to zombies and werewolves), national and sexual identities, interpretation, reformation, multimodality and supercategory semantics; naming practices, archival research, the Gothic, reading on screen, visual semiotics and site-specific drama; creative criticism, languaging, language innovation and change, accents in film and television, intertextuality reimagining Orwell, city poetry, American metafiction, narrative, fictionalising transatlantic slavery.
+In previous years we explored Monsters in Popular Cultural Texts (from witches and vampires, to zombies and werewolves), national and sexual identities, interpretation, reformation, multimodality and supercategory semantics; naming practices, archival research, the Gothic, reading on screen, visual semiotics and site-specific drama; creative criticism, languaging, language innovation and change, accents in film and television, intertextuality reimagining Orwell, city poetry, American metafiction, narrative, fictionalising transatlantic slavery, philosophies of dialogue and others.

 The sessions are free and open to all staff, students and guests.
 For more information or if you would like to lead a session, contact Anna Charalambidou.